 Select the device configuration (which implicitly identifies a device model) and specify a Profile Name.
-This name is what the customer sees when he is selecting a device he wants to provision, so pick a descriptive name which unambiguously identifies a device.
+This name is what the customer sees when they are selecting a device they want to provision, so pick a descriptive name which unambiguously identifies a device.
 Press Save to create the profile.

-Figure 170.
+Figure 196.
 Create Device Profile